psholtz/MIT-SICP/Section-1.3/README.md

 This brings to mind the idea of the fixed points of a function: a number `x` is called a fixed point of `f` if `x` satisfies the equation `f(x)=x`.

+For some functions, we can find fixed points by starting with an initial guess, and applying the function repeatedly until the resulting values do not change by very much.
+The procedure `improve` designed above is one such function, and we shall make use of this fact in our continuing abstraction process.

 as follows:

 1. We compare the n-th guess with the (n+1)-th guess.